antimof/UxPlay/README.txt

 included in most Linux distributions (this service can also be provided by macOS, iOS or Windows servers).

-*New: UxPlay 1.39 now also supports the Airplay audio-only protocol as well as AirPlay Mirror protocol, and can play Apple Lossless (ALAC) 44100/16/2 audio streamed from Apple Music on the client in 2-channel stereo without video (the accompanying cover-art and metadata is received by the server, but not displayed).*
+*New: UxPlay 1.40 now also supports the Airplay audio-only protocol as well as AirPlay Mirror protocol, and (when the client screen is not being mirrored) can play Apple Lossless (ALAC) 44100/16/2 audio streamed from the client in 2-channel stereo without video (the accompanying cover-art and metadata is received by the server, but not displayed).*

-UxPlay 1.39 is based on https://github.com/FD-/RPiPlay, with GStreamer integration from https://github.com/antimof/UxPlay.
+UxPlay 1.40 is based on https://github.com/FD-/RPiPlay, with GStreamer integration from https://github.com/antimof/UxPlay.
 (UxPlay only uses GStreamer, and does not contain the alternative Raspberry-Pi-specific audio and video renderers also found in RPiPlay.)
 Tested on Ubuntu